Kelda Roys: Political career

+Wisconsin State Assembly (2009–2013)

 In May 2007, fifteen-term Democratic state legislator David Travis announced he would not seek re-election, causing the seat to become open.
 Roys began her campaign on the advice of then-Dane County executive Kathleen Falk.
 During the primary campaign, with all major candidates sharing a liberal platform, Roys emphasized her experience at NARAL-Pro Choice Wisconsin, as well as supporting policies meant to ensure the state obtain 100% of its power from renewable energy by 2020.

 She narrowly defeated Justin Sargent, then a legislative aide to Democratic state senator Judy Robson, and also defeated lobbyist Eric Englund, Dane County assistant district attorney Tim Kiefer, Waunakee village president John Laubmeier, and business owner Peng Her.
 Roys went on to be elected unopposed in the general election.

 In November 2009, Roys authored the "BPA Free Kids Act" which would prohibit the manufacturing and sale of baby bottles and sippy cups that contained Bisphenol A. The bill was passed by the state legislature on February 16, 2010, with the bill being signed into law by then-governor Jim Doyle on March 3, 2010.

 Roys was re-elected in 2010 unopposed.
 After her re-election, Roys was selected by the caucus to be the Assembly Democratic caucus chair for the 100th Wisconsin Legislature.
 Roys supported legislation including public breastfeeding protections and a successful statewide ban of Bisphenol A, or "BPA."
-Roys also publicly fought against 2011 Wisconsin Act 10, and had pledged to repeal the law if elected governor.
+Roys also publicly fought against 2011 Wisconsin Act 10, and during her 2018 gubernatorial campaign had pledged to repeal the law if elected.

+In 2011, shortly before announcing her candidacy for the U.S. House of Representatives, Roys attended and spoke at a pride rally, where she described going to Iowa to marry her partner.
+At the time, Iowa recognized same-sex marriage unlike in Wisconsin, although Roys' partner was a man, Dan Reed, and the two could have legally been married in Wisconsin.
+The Wisconsin Republican Party portrayed the context and ambiguous phrasing Roys used as Roys "pretending to be gay" while the executive director of LGBTQ+ advocacy group Fair Wisconsin said "She was clearly trying to represent herself as a member of the LGBT community".
+Roy's opponent in the 2012 primary, Mark Pocan, is gay, and reflected on the comments during Roys' 2018 run for governor, saying that Roys had made "a bad political calculation...I'm sure she's had six years to think about those things and probably regrets having done that."
+In 2018, Roys told PolitiFact that she had not intended to mislead people, but understood how some may have been confused.
+She also recalled that her husband attended the parade with her and she remembers giving him an embrace as soon as she finished her remarks.
+Roys said that if she had been pretending to be gay, she would not have gone to the event with her husband.